tomvit/Feed-Tables/README.md

 for the above spreadsheet at https://spreadsheets.google.com/feeds/list/0AoooUkEfVrhldEpRekRVakVYWmJ2U2Z4SFBVZ0M1Nnc/od6/public/basic?alt=json and the JSON cells feed at https://spreadsheets.google.com/feeds/cells/0AoooUkEfVrhldEpRekRVakVYWmJ2U2Z4SFBVZ0M1Nnc/od6/public/basic?alt=json.

-Note that in order to access the spreadsheet data at the above urls, you need to publish the spreadsheet as a Web page (in Google Spreadsheet go to
+Note that in order to access the spreadsheet data at the above URLs, you need to publish the spreadsheet as a Web page (in Google Spreadsheet go to
 Share - Publish as a Web Page).

 ## Usage in Node.js